strobertson/predictionassignment/code/write-up.md

 ## Balanced Accuracy      0.9988   0.9944   0.9883   0.9944   0.9991
 ```

 With the shift to random forest algorithm the accuracy has increased to 99.2%, with an expected OOB error rate of 0.83%.
-As this is less than 1% I am happy to proceed with this as mu predction model.
+As this is less than 1% I am happy to proceed with this as mu prediction model.

 ## Predictions